MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 The syntax highlighting is an approximation of the default highlighting within the QlikView Edit Script dialog.
 It is not a perfect replication.

 = Can it highlight other languages? =
-It can currently highlight a handful of languages that are associated with QlikView.
+As well as QlikView script and expressions, it can currently highlight a handful of other languages that are associated with QlikView.
 These currently include SQL, VBScript and JavaScript.

 = Can I use it with another highlighting plugin? =
 The plugin has not been tested with any other highlighting plugins (syntax or otherwise) and so it cannot be guaranteed to work alongside them, especially those also based on highlight.js.

+= How does it work? =
+It uses a custom build of highlight.js to provide the highlighting.

 == Screenshots ==